CZ-NIC/knot/doc/introduction.rst

 License
 =======

-Knot DNS is licensed under the `GNU General Public License <https://www.gnu.org/copyleft/gpl.html>`_ version 3 or (at your option) any later version.
-The full text of the license is available in the ``COPYING`` file distributed with source code.
+Knot DNS is licensed under the
+`GNU General Public License v2.0 or later <https://spdx.org/licenses/GPL-2.0-or-later.html>`_.
+The full text of the license is available in the ``COPYING`` file distributed with the source code.